-You are responsible for cleaning your own room, and you and your flatmates have joint responsibility for the bathrooms, kitchen and hallway.
+You are responsible for cleaning your own room/duplex, and have joint responsibility for the kitchen/hallway/bathrooms.

 Always use a black bin liner in the kitchen refuse bin.
 (Not supplied)

 Remember to clean and tidy up when you have used the kitchen as others have to use it too